-eCitation was developed as a joint venture between the NCAOC and the NCSHP.
-Significant funding was also provided by NC GHSP and the Governor's Crime Commission.
+eCitation was developed as a joint venture between the NCAOC and the NCSHP with NC GHSP and the Governor's Crime Commission providing significant funding.
 During October 1999 through September 2001, a pilot project was conducted in Cumberland County, and after a successful pilot, eCitation was implemented in all 100 counties at no cost to law enforcement agencies.